Often, there’s a need for parents to have life insurance and they just haven’t taken the steps to buy it. They’re not alone.

-Let’s look at the four most common types of life insurance policies that children purchase for their parents:
+Let’s look at the five most common types of life insurance policies that children purchase for their parents:

-- Life insurance is purchased without participating in a paramedical exam.
+- No Exam – No medical exam life insurance is issued without the applicant participating in a medical exam.

-- Premium rates are comparable to traditional fully-underwritten life insurance for healthy individuals.
+- Premium rates are often competitive with traditional fully-underwritten life insurance for healthy individuals.